CentML/codex/general-apps/general-inference/FLUX/centml-endpoint/README.md

-# Stable Diffusion Endpoint for CentML
+# FLUX Endpoint for CentML

 This guide helps you deploy a Stable Diffusion endpoint on CentML using a pre-built Docker image or by building and pushing your own.